Unit 4 - Practice Quiz

 Stainless steel Easy

-A. Its low cost
+A. Its low weight

-B. Its high resistance to corrosion and heat
+C. Its high resistance to corrosion and heat

-D. Its flexibility
+D. Its low cost

 15 What is a major advantage of using composite materials for building spacecraft?